Mika-Lahtinen/nervana/README.md

 2. Open neovim, input `":PackerSync"` and run it.

 3. All done.
-For personal configure, just edit `extra_config.lua`, or add your personal plugins in `extra_plugins.lua`.
+For personal configure, just edit `extra_config.lua`, or add your personal plugins in `plugins.lua`.

 ## Components